 The City of Light is making preparations to host the 2024 Olympics in a big way, and with it we are observing something of a Parisian renaissance.
 With Cheval Blanc Paris and Hôtel Madame Rêve just some of the most recent luxury openings in the city (soon to be followed by Le Grand Mazarin in bohemian Le Marais), there are more alluring venues than ever from which to base your Parisian adventures.
 While Les Jeux Olympiques will bring an inevitable buzz to the French capital when the time comes, we feel there is a strong argument to visit (or indeed rediscover) Paris in 2023, before the crowds begin to descend en masse over summer 2024 and beyond.

 Those already familiar with timeless Parisian attractions may find new ways to experience the city’s cultural wealth – following a circuit around some of the newest and most exciting museums and galleries for example.
-The Hôtel de la Marine on Place de la Concorde recently opened its doors to the public for the first time since the Revolution, offering visitors a taste of Palace of Versailles opulence in the very heart of the city.
-For those with an interest contemporary art, the private collection at the newly opened Bourse de Commerce – or the immersive experience on offer at L’Atelier des Lumières, the world’s first digital art space – offer a whole new take on a Parisian weekend of art.
+The Hôtel de la Marine on Place de la Concorde recently opened its doors to the public for the first time since the Revolution.
+The building originally accommodated offices managing the furnishings of all royal palaces and later served as the Ministry of the French Navy; today it's a fascinating insight into 18th century Paris.
+For those with an interest in contemporary art, the Pinault Collection at the newly opened Bourse de Commerce – or the immersive experience on offer at L’Atelier des Lumières, the world’s first digital art space – offer a whole new take on a Parisian weekend of art.
 Therefore - whether you are visiting the city for the first time, or returning for a new perspective on an old flame - Red Savannah’s team of incurable Paris devotees will be able to tailor your perfect 2023 Parisian sojourn with more enthusiasm than ever.

 The Four Seasons Nile Plaza is an excellent base for exploring the city's fascinating sights, with a blissful pool and Nile views.
 For authentic charm and colour, stay at Le Riad Hotel de Charme, a characterful boutique hotel in the heart of Old Cairo. of course, no visit to Egypt is complete without sailing down the Nile - explore a few ,and contact our specialists for advice and a tailor-made quotation.